Starting from:

 “But the tax collector stood at a distance and dared not even lift his eyes to heaven as he prayed.
 Instead, he beat his chest in sorrow, saying, ‘O God, be merciful to me, for I am a sinner.’
 I tell you, this sinner, not the Pharisee, returned home justified before God.
 For those who exalt themselves will be humbled, and those who humble themselves will be exalted.”

-(Luke 18:11-14, New Living Translation) The parable’s lesson is found in what these two men do in response to God’s presence.
+The parable’s lesson is found in what these two men do in response to God’s presence.
 The proud church leader attempts to validate his own “righteousness” in his prayer.
 He judges his neighbor all while spouting his good deeds as if that’s going to guarantee him some Brownie points with God.
 The tax collector approaches his prayer in humility.
 With no self-righteous bone in his body, he asks God to show him mercy.